breuleux/jurigged/README.md

 **The file is watched, but nothing happens when I change the function.**

-It's possibly because you are using an editor that saves into a temporary swap file and moves it into place (vi does this).
-The `watchdog` library that Jurigged uses loses track of the file when that happens.
-Pending a better solution, you can try to configure your editor so that it writes to the file directly.
-For example, in vi, `:set nowritebackup` seems to do the trick (either put it in your .vimrc or execute it *before* you save for the first time).
+You can try using the `--poll <INTERVAL>` flag to use polling instead of the OS's native mechanisms.
+If that doesn't work, try and see if it works with a different editor: it might have to do with the way the editor saves.
+For example, some editors such as vi save into a temporary swap file and moves it into place, which used to cause issues (this should be fixed starting with `v0.3.5`).

 **Jurigged said it updated the function but it's still running the old code.**